 On May 16th, 1940, a group of residents realizing the inadequacy of the current fire protection plan, held their first meeting in the newly completed fire house to form a fire department.
 The charter membership totaled 38 residents.

 Some of the equipment being used to fight fires at the time consisted of a chemical truck with a front end pump which was purchased in 1922 through pledges and donations by the residents who had formed the fire company for a short duration.
 There was also a 1939 Sanford Pumper which was purchased by a vote of the Palenville Fire District taxpayers.
 On October 8th, 1943, a Certificate of Incorporation was filed for the newly formed organization.
 In the years 1945, 1951, 1973, 1990 and 2000, the department was the host of the Greene County Volunteer Firemen's Conventions.
+The department has also committed to hose the 2015 Convention to Celebrate their 75th Anniversary.

 In 1949, the members, realizing the scarcity of water in the area, purchased a second hand Mack Truck with a 1200 gallon water tank.
 With the aid of the Greene County Liquor Dealers Association and the Ladies Auxiliary, in 1951 the department purchased a rescuscitator for the use of the residents of the community.

-In 1956, the department started the erection of the new hall on the land next to the firehouse whcih had been purchased in 1948.
+In 1956, the department started the erection of the new hall on the land next to the firehouse which had been purchased in 1948.
 This building is used for meetings, social activities, and various fund raisers.
 Funds for the building of a fire hall and its maintenance were raised through raffles, buffet suppers, catered affairs and a variety of fund-raising by the Department members and Ladies Auxiliary.

 A Mack pumper was purchased in 1958 to take the place of a 1922 REO which had become obsolete.
 In 1955, ever wishing to update equipment, the department purchased a 1955 Dodge tank truck to replace the Mack tank truck.
 The new tanker carried 1800 gallons of water to help protect the community.